 The Company provides LTL services through a single integrated organization based upon the joining of our national and regional operations during the enterprise transformation.
-The Company's revenue is primarily derived from transporting LTL shipments in the United States and we also offer other services such as truckload services, customer specific logistics solutions, as discussed above, and other services.
-The Chief Operating Decision Maker ("CODM") is the Chief Executive Officer who manages the business, regularly reviews financial information and allocates resources.
-Our CODM began evaluating performance and business results, as well as making resource and operating decisions under the single segment view as a result of the business transformation that began during 2019.
+The Company's revenue is primarily derived from transporting LTL shipments in North America and specifically in the United States, but we also offer other services such as truckload services, customer specific logistics solutions, and other services (collectively "Other revenue" in table below).

-As such, the Company has determined it has one reporting segment and the composition of our revenue is summarized below with LTL shipments defined as shipments less than 10,000 pounds that move in our network.
+The Company has determined it has one reporting segment and the composition of our revenue is summarized below with LTL shipments defined as shipments less than 10,000 pounds that move in our network.

-(in millions) Year Ended December 31, 2021 ar Ended 1ber 31, 2020 ar Ended nber 31, 2019 LTL revenue \$ 4,605.9 \$ 4,093.3 \$ 4,494.0 Other revenue ^(a) 515.9 420.4 377.2 Total revenue \$ 5,121.8 \$ 4,513.7 \$ 4,871.2
+(in millions) Year Ended December 31, 2022 Year Ended December 31, 2021 Year Ended December 31, 2020 LTL revenue \$ 4,719.3 \$ 4,605.9 \$ 4,093.3 Other revenue ^(a) 525.4 515.9 420.4 Total revenue \$ 5,244.7 \$ 5,121.8 \$ 4,513.7

-(a) Other revenue is primarily comprised of truckload shipments by the LTL operating companies.
+(a) Other revenue is primarily comprised of truckload shipments.